 Home equity loans are a type of secured loan where your home acts as collateral.
-If you can’t pay back your loan, the lender has the right to seize your home through the foreclosure process.
-Then the amount you qualify for is determined by factors including the amount of equity you have in your home, the value of the house, your credit history and ability to pay back the loan.
+As mentioned in the chart, if you can't pay back your loan, the lender has the right to seize your home through the foreclosure process.
+The loan amount you qualify for is determined by factors including the amount of equity you have in your home, the value of the house, your credit history and ability to pay back the loan.

 Terms can also be much longer with a home equity loan.
 Just like with personal loans, you'll receive your loan amount in a lump sum and pay it back over a set term, usually with a fixed rate.